pnp/PnP-Tools/Solutions/SharePoint.AccessApp.Scanner/README.md

                  -s eOb6h+s805O/V3DOpd0dalec33Q6ShrHlSKkSra1FFw=
 ```

+### How can I decrease the time it takes to scan the environment when not using search?
+If you've a very large environment the scan will take a long time since it will have to process all sites in your tenant.
+Use below tips to speed up the scanning:
+- Run the scan on an Azure VM hosted in the same region as your SharePoint Online tenant, this will optimize the network traffic between the scanner and SharePoint Online
+- Use the -r (see later in the chapter) parameter to for example only scan the sites that start with A,B,C,D on one machine, E,F,G,H on the next one,...This way you can have parallel scans running each handling a subset of site collections.
+This however means you'll need to manually combine the resulting CSV files.
+- Increase the number of threads, default is 10 but increasing to 20 can help on large environments.
+It will however not double the performance :-)

 ## I don't want to use app-only, can I use credentials? ##
 The best option is to use app-only since that will ensure that the tool can read all site collections but you can also run the tool using credentials.